Fejren/Fejren/README.md

     Welcome to my profile
 </h3>
 <div align="center">
-<p align="center">My name is Dawid, I am a graduate of ZSEII in Sosnowiec. <br> I have earned a technician's degree in computer science, and I am going to college soon. <br> I am currently looking for a job as a Junior</p>
+<p align="center">My name is Dawid, I am a graduate of ZSEII in Sosnowiec. <br> I have earned a technician's degree in computer science.
+Now I have started studying at the Politechnika Śląska in Gliwice <br> I am currently looking for a job</p>
 </div>
 <hr>